toobamukhtar/Undergraduate-Research/README.md

 ## Final Year Project Report
 ### Title: Dimensionality Reduction in Autoencoders for Unsupervised Learning

+Developments in imaging technology have resulted in the extremely large datasets, however, learning any useful information from these datasets, particularly using modern deep learning architectures, require large amount of annotations.
+Although initiatives such as ImageNet challenge and those related to Autonomous Vehicles provide such annotated data, however they are only limited to street level imagery.
+In many areas, such as remote sensing, there is a dearth of annotated datasets.Thus, there is a dire need of a method that allows unsupervised learning of features that are distinctive, posses reconstruction capability and are effectively compact.

 ## Published Undergraduate Research - International Conference on Image Analysis and Processing